rohithegde/rohithegde.github.com/_posts/2022-09-26-azure-hub-spoke-secure-setup.md

 - Assuming you go with an Application gateway with WAF and Azure Firewall, it can be [configured in many ways](https://learn.microsoft.com/en-us/azure/architecture/example-scenario/gateway/firewall-application-gateway){:target="_blank" rel="nofollow"}.
 The [Firewall and Application Gateway in parallel approach](https://learn.microsoft.com/en-us/azure/architecture/example-scenario/gateway/firewall-application-gateway#firewall-and-application-gateway-in-parallel){:target="_blank" rel="nofollow"} is popular.
 - The Application gateway is usually placed in each spoke vnet with the Azure Firewall in the hub.
 Alternatively you could go with placing the Application gateway in the hub to save costs but there is a [limit of 100 active listeners](https://github.com/MicrosoftDocs/azure-docs/blob/main/includes/application-gateway-limits.md){:target="_blank" rel="nofollow"} on it.
 You could also split the Application gateway into prod and non prod instances in the hub assuming you have split the network for it.
 - Another recommended approach would be the [Application gateway before Firewall approach](https://learn.microsoft.com/en-us/azure/architecture/example-scenario/gateway/firewall-application-gateway#application-gateway-before-firewall){:target="_blank" rel="nofollow"}.
 This follows zero-trust principles (End-to-End TLS encryption).
 This is relatively a complex setup as it requires SSL termination at various stages.
+- Network Security Groups (NSG) should exist on all subnets with a deny all except allowed protocols.
+Exceptions will be those subnets for which Azure recommends no NSG (Eg: gateway subnet).
+Important to know that NSGs provide layer 3-4 protection and shouldnt be considered as an alternative to Azure Firewall.
+You can read more about their comparison [here](https://itnext.io/choosing-between-azure-firewall-and-network-security-groups-b3ed1e6eedbd){:target="_blank" rel="nofollow"}.

 ### Private endpoints and private links